ika-rwth-aachen/RoadGeneration/variation/README.rst

-The variation tool makes use of the road-generation library and generates several variations of an OpenDRIVE road network that is provided by a template file.
+The variation tool makes use of the road-generation library and generates several variations of an OpenDRIVE road network.
+A special template file is provided to set the parameters of the variation.
 The main goal was to create an easy to use syntax while allowing the user to specify constraints for the output scenarios.